-The goal of a Seven Arrows education is to create an on-going dynamic relationship between students and the world outside of the Seven Arrows campus.
-As part of this program, our unique Environmental Outdoor Education (EOE) Program provides every kindergarten through sixth grade student with appropriate grade-level opportunities to apply science principles to the natural world.
-The environment becomes the classroom and provides experiences that increase ecological awareness and allow each child to develop greater self-reliance, leadership, and confidence.
-The goal of the EOE program is to let students study concepts in science while understanding that the partnerships which humans create with each other and with natural resources are essential.
-The application of science concepts to the environment, leadership opportunities, and a development of the social/emotional intelligences is a blend of learning that has the capacity to become a watermark for students because it encompasses multiple intelligences and reaches all types of learners.
+One of the goals of a Seven Arrows education is to create a dynamic ongoing relationship between students and the world outside the school campus.
+As part of this goal, our unique Environmental Outdoor Education (EOE) program provides every student in kindergarten through sixth grade with grade-level-appropriate opportunities to apply scientific principles to the natural world.
+The environment becomes the classroom and provides experiences that increase ecological awareness and allow each child to develop greater self-reliance, leadership skills, and confidence.
+The goal of the EOE program is to have students study concepts in science while understanding that the partnerships humans create with one another and with natural resources are essential.
+Applying science concepts to the environment, providing leadership opportunities, and developing social/emotional intelligence is a blend of learning that reaches all types of learners.

-The EOE Program lets students experience nature through guides and programs, developing a sense of trust in others, building teams, while practicing cooperation and group problem-solving.
-Depending on the age level, students go on day hikes or over night trips to locations throughout California, including a hike to Temescal Canyon and Bell Canyon, field trips to the Santa Monica mountains and the beach, and multi-day overnight trips to Catalina, Sacramento, Joshua Tree and Yosemite.
+The EOE program lets students experience nature, develop trust in others, and build teams while practicing cooperation and group problem-solving.
+Depending on age level, they go on day hikes, field trips, or overnight trips to locations throughout California, including Temescal Canyon, Bell Canyon, the Santa Monica Mountains and the beach, Catalina, Sacramento, Joshua Tree, and Yosemite.

-Kindergarteners participate in a series of weekly hikes in Temescal Canyon and surrounding areas, exploring the ecology of the Palisades community.
-The class has also visited the La Brea Tar Pits to discover Los Angeles’ prehistoric past!
+Kindergartners participate in a series of weekly hikes in Temescal Canyon and surrounding areas, exploring the ecology of the Palisades community.
+They have also visited the La Brea tar pits to discover Los Angeles’ prehistoric past.

-First graders start in the fall with trips to the Santa Monica Farmer’s Market to gain a better understanding of local agricultural products.
-In winter, the class visits the La Ballona Wetlands, a traditional fly-through zone of migrating birds.
-In spring, our first graders conclude their EOE unit with a visit to TreePeople at the origin of the La Ballona watershed.
+First-graders start in the fall with trips to the Santa Monica farmer’s market to gain a better understanding of local agricultural products.
+In winter, the class visits the La Ballona Wetlands, a traditional fly-through zone for migrating birds.
+In spring, our first-graders conclude their EOE unit with a visit to TreePeople, at the origin of the La Ballona watershed.

-Second grade students study marine ecology by experiencing the coastal communities through the eyes of coastal Native Americans, the Chumash, at the Santa Monica Mountains Institute of NatureBridge.
-A series of three single-day hikes under the guidance of the Santa Monica Mountains Conservancy in the spring prepare students for their culminating field experience at participating Heal the Bay labs on board a Long Beach Marine Institute vessel.
+Second-grade students study marine ecology by experiencing coastal communities through the eyes of Native Americans, the Chumash, at the Santa Monica Mountains Institute of NatureBridge.
+A series of three single-day hikes in the spring, under the guidance of the Santa Monica Mountains Conservancy, prepare students for their culminating field experience at Heal the Bay labs aboard a Long Beach Marine Institute vessel.

-The third grade class explores Temescal Canyon through a day hike and later, with the help of wildlife field biologists, students have an overnight adventure to explore the Audubon’s 4,000 acre Starr Ranch facility in Bell Canyon.
+The third-grade class explores Temescal Canyon on a day hike.
+Later, with the help of wildlife field biologists, students have an overnight adventure to explore Audubon California’s 4,000-acre Starr Ranch facility in Bell Canyon.

-Fourth grade Environmental Education returns to the ocean and participates in an in-depth study of Catalina Island at the USC Wrigley Marine Institute on Catalina Island.
-While there, student conduct marine ecology studies including snorkeling, tide pooling and nighttime pier trawls.
-They are housed at the dormitories of the Marine institute for 3 days and 2 nights.
+Fourth-grade environmental education returns to the ocean for in-depth study at the USC Wrigley Marine Institute on Catalina Island, where students conduct marine ecology studies through snorkeling, tide pooling, and nighttime pier trawls.
+They are housed at the dormitories of the institute for three days and two nights.

-The fifth grade environmental experience is legendary at Seven Arrows: the 4 day / 3 night Joshua Tree National Forest trip.
-The fifth graders experience desert camping, rock scrambling, climbing, and observation of the flora and fauna of the desert.
-The unique setting of the desert is the ideal place to observe the versatility and adaptation of living things to their environment.
+The fifth-grade environmental experience is legendary at Seven Arrows: a four-day, three-night trip to Joshua Tree National Forest.
+The students engage in desert camping, rock scrambling, climbing, and observation of desert flora and fauna.
+The unique setting of the desert is ideal for observing how versatile living things adapt to their environment.

-Our sixth graders head up north to the home of the Sequoias.
-For 43 years the Yosemite Institute, a campus of NatureBridge, has provided unparalleled outdoor naturalist experiences to thousands.
-Through the guidance of field biologists, students observe and study the forest ecology of either the Yosemite Valley or the Muir Woods and Marin Headlands.
-This 7 day / 6 night excursion is known for its unique and hands-on approach to forest and headlands ecology.
+Our sixth-graders head up north to the home of the giant sequoias.
+For 43 years the Yosemite Institute, a campus of NatureBridge, has provided unparalleled outdoor experiences to thousands of students and naturalists.
+Guided by field biologists, our students observe and study the forest ecology of either the Yosemite Valley or Muir Woods and the Marin Headlands.
+This seven-day, six-night excursion is known for its unique hands-on approach to forest and headlands ecology.